 - Current and projected revenue – Your IT budget is dependent at least in part on how much you have to spend.
 This, in turn, depends on your revenues.
 How much is your business bringing in today, and how much do you expect it to bring in tomorrow?
 If you’re anticipating rapid growth, you may have to spend more to ensure that your IT infrastructure can keep up with increased demands that will be placed upon it.

 - Industry benchmarks – Different industries have different technology needs as well, so consider industry benchmarks when determining your IT budget.
-If you’re looking for a quick reference, try Tolar Systems’ handy IT budget calculator.
-It can help you determine an appropriate level of spending based on your industry and current revenues.
+Our guide to technology spending can help give you an overview.

 IT Budget Best Practices